Get to know Diana Salwai better

 Vanuatu is a South Pacific Ocean nation made of an archipelago of 83 islands.
 The islands extend over 1,300 kilometers with a Y shape.

-Multiple waves of colonisers, each speaking a distinct language, migrated to the Melanesian islands in the millennia preceding European exploration.
+Multiple waves of colonizers, each speaking a distinct language, migrated to the Melanesian islands in the millennia preceding European exploration.

 This settlement patterns accounts for the complex linguistic diversity found on the archipelago to this day.
 The British and French settled on the islands in the 19th century and called the newly formed country “New Hebrides”.